CofC-Archaeoinformatics/AquaTerra/README.md

 - A Digital Elevation Model for the area of interest
 - A Wind Speed Raster (not wind velocity or direction)
   - The Wind Raster and DEM need to have the same grid cell size
-  - The Wind Raster and DEM need to habe the same map projection
+  - The Wind Raster and DEM need to have the same map projection
   - The Wind Raster and DEM should (preferably) cover the same map area (i.e. have the same dimensions)
-- A minimum of 2 points on the map (to go from point A to point B, there need to exist points A and B)
+- A minimum of 2 points on the map (to go from point A to point B, there needs to exist points A and B)

-If you'd like to just take it for a testdrive and don't have a .GDB that happens to meet all of the requirements, no sweat!
+If you'd like to just take it for a test drive and don't have a .GDB that happens to meet all of the requirements, no sweat!
 A sample database is included in the sourcecode.

 Simply input all of the parameters into the tool, set the workspace, and run it.